Code-Institute-Submissions/Milestone-52/README.md

 <p align="center"><img src="/images/maplists.png" width="400"></p>

-* To improve visibility and ease of usability on mobile devices, the map has been set to take up 100% of the screen.
-Instead of buttons to toggle markers on and off there is a map options dropdown menu in the top corner.
+* To improve visibility and ease of use on mobile devices, the map has been set to take up 100% of the screen.
+Instead of buttons to toggle markers on and off there is a "Map Options" dropdown menu in the top corner.

 <p align="center"><img src="/images/mobilemenu.png" width="200" height="400"></p>